-The span data that you view and use in Lightstep for observability into your system depends on the quality of your tracing instrumentation.
-The better and more comprehensive your instrumentation is, the better Lightstep can collect and analyze your data to provide highly actionable information.
+The span data that you view and use in Lightstep Observability for full observability into your system depends on the quality of your tracing instrumentation.
+The better and more comprehensive your instrumentation is, the better Lightstep Observability can collect and analyze your data to provide highly actionable information.

-Lightstep analyzes the instrumentation on your services and determines how you can improve it to make Lightstep work even better for you.
+Lightstep Observability analyzes the instrumentation on your services and determines how you can improve it to make Lightstep Observability work even better for you.

-Using attributes in your instrumentation is one of the best ways to get the most out of Lightstep.
+Using attributes in your instrumentation is one of the best ways to get the most out of Lightstep Observability.
 Attributes carry information about the span, like the version of the service, a customer ID, or the environment the service is running in.

 host.name attribute and the